-During the teaching and learning activity, students learn (inter)cultural understanding according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn (inter)cultural understanding according to one of the following levels:

 Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Demonstrate partial understanding of the complexity of elements important to members of another culture in relation to its history, values, politics, communication styles, economy, or beliefs and practices.
 Demonstrate adequate understanding of the complexity of elements important to members of another culture in relation to its history, values, politics, communication styles, economy, or beliefs and practices.
 Demonstrate sophisticated understanding of the complexity of elements important to members of another culture in relation to its history, values, politics, communication styles, economy, or beliefs and practices.
-Identify the components of another culture but respond in all situations with own worldview.
-Recognize intellectual and emotional dimensions of more than one worldview.
-Sometimes use more than one worldview in interactions with others.
-Interpret intercultural experience from the perspectives of own and more than one worldview.
-Demonstrate ability to act in a supportive manner that recognize the feelings of another cultural group.
+Identify components of other cultural perspectives but respond in all situations with own worldview.
+Recognize intellectual and emotional dimensions of more than one worldview and sometimes use more than one worldview in interactions with others.
+Interpret intercultural experience from the perspectives of own and more than one worldview and demonstrate ability to act in a supportive manner that recognize the feelings of another cultural group.

 Ask simple or surface questions about other cultures.
 Ask deeper questions about other cultures and seek out answer to these questions.
-Ask complex questions about other cultures, seek out and articulates answers that reflect multiple cultural perspectives.
-Look at one's own culture from a different perspective.
+Ask complex questions about other cultures, seek out and articulates answer to these questions that reflect multiple cultural perspectives.
 Express openness to most, if not all, interactions with individuals from different cultures.
-Have difficulty suspending any judgment in her/his interactions with culturally different others, and is aware of own judgment and express a willingness to change.
-Initiate and develop interactions with individuals from different cultures.
+Have difficulty suspending any judgment in her/his interactions with culturally different others, and is aware of own judgment and expresses a willingness to change.
+Begin to initiate and develop interactions with individuals from different cultures.
 Begin to suspend judgment in valuing her/his interactions with culturally different others.
 Develop interactions with individuals from different cultures.
 Suspend judgment in valuing her/his interactions with culturally different others.